INSTRUCTORS And ASSISTANTS

 Dean Radcliffe-Lynes is an Emmy Award-winning producer of specials and documentaries.
 She also produces videos for nonprofit organizations and has extensive experience with content to facilitate prisoner reentry.
 Clients include the Annie E. Casey Foundation, the Girls Advocacy Project, Inc., and the Federal Bureau of Prisons.

-Vanessa Richards is a freshman majoring in Film and Media Studies, English, and Writing Seminars at Johns Hopkins.
+Vanessa Richards is an undergraduate majoring in Film and Media Studies, English, and Writing Seminars at Johns Hopkins.
 When not writing papers, she enjoys watching movies, listening to almost any genre of music, and attempting to explain what Afrofuturism is to anybody willing to listen.

 Parisa Saranj was born and raised in the turquoise town of Isfahan, Iran.
 She holds a BA in Journalism from University of Massachusetts Amherst and an MFA in Creative Nonfiction Writing from Goucher College.
 She is currently living in Baltimore and working on a memoir.

 Stan Saunders is a retired broadcaster for WJZ-TV Baltimore.
-He mentors youth in the Baltimore City Public Schools through his nonprofit program, Baltimore Area Sports and Entertainment (B.A.S.E.).
+He mentors youth in the Baltimore City Public Schools through his nonprofit program, Baltimore Academy of Sports & Entertainment (B.A.S.E.).
 He also creates community-impact documentaries, leveraging his more than thirty years telling Baltimore stories.

 Renee Scavone studies film and writing at Johns Hopkins University.
 She has found her niche in the school's performing arts and comedy scenes, and hopes to encourage others to do the same.